 LG is continuing with the same excellent remote as before, complete with motion sensor control capabilities, a microphone for voice operation and shortcut buttons for easy access to streaming services.

 Samsung's rival QD-OLED offering also features a modern and minimalist design with slim bezels, but it offers more versatility out of the box than the G3 as it includes a traditional stand.

-The S95C will be available in the 55- and 65-inch sizes of the S95B, but there's also going to be a new 77-inch model.
+The S95C is available in the 55- and 65-inch sizes of the S95B, but there's also a new 77-inch model.